-Making a perfect pie crust is just one of the big take aways from my time spent at Cook Street School of Culinary Arts.
+Making an all butter pie crust was just one of the big take aways from my time spent at Cook Street School of Culinary Arts.
 And lucky for me, I was taught by one of the best pastry chefs in Denver.
 And I was trained to make a pie crust and tart shell the classic way, the classic French way.
 Pate Brisee, (prounced pat bre-say) is an all butter method to make the most tender and flaky pie dough, and it’s as traditional as it gets.

 It reflects my respect for traditional methods and it’s something every home cook should learn to make.
 And the fun part?
 It’s easy.
 And it’s versatile.
 You can make pies and tarts to your heart’s content.

-There are 6 essential keys to making a perfect flaky crust for either a pie or tart shell that must not be ignored:
+There are 6 essential keys to making a perfect flaky all butter pie crust for either a pie or tart shell that must not be ignored:

 - Cold ingredients (butter and water must be cold)